ArrowM/Queue-Bot/README.md

 8. Build the bot.
 In the same command prompt, enter `npm run build`.
 9. Start the Bot.
 Enter `npm start` into command prompt.
 If you get an error at boot, there is something wrong in your config.json.
 When you close command prompt, the bot will stop.
 10. **Optional**.
 Make the bot run in the background, so you don't need command prompt open.
 	9a.
-In command prompt, enter `npm install pm2`
+In command prompt, enter `npm install pm2 -g`
 	9b.
 To start the bot, enter `pm2 start bot.js --time`
 	9c.
 To stop the bot, enter `pm2 stop bot.js`